 Paul Abeyta and Jefferson Lee

-Adriel Algiene, Jeremy Alva, Devlin Baker, Cynthia Calongne, Megan K. Eberhardt Frank, Sean Frank, Kristin J. Higley, Brian Hughes, Lee Langston, Lori Langston, Khiri Samantha Lee, The Lucreative Group (Class of 2015), Theresa Pridemore, Bjorn Oswalt, Wendy Reischl, Oliver Rose, Michael Strickland, Paula Strickland, and also Andy, Ava, Billy, Dave.
+Adriel Algiene, Jeremy Alva, Alice Baker, Cynthia Calongne, Megan K. Eberhardt Frank, Sean Frank, Kristin J. Higley, Brian Hughes, Lee Langston, Lori Langston, Khiri Samantha Lee, The Lucreative Group (Class of 2015), Theresa Pridemore, Bjorn Oswalt, Wen Reischl, Oliver Rose, Michael Strickland, Paula Strickland, and also Andy, Ava, Billy, Dave.
 Kris, and Lindee

 Turn of the Card is a storytelling game which uses a deck of Tarot cards and the collective imaginations of you and your friends.
 During the course of the game you will weave a tale through the actions and choices of characters that you will create, in scenes that you will help to shape and setup.

 There are no limits to the sorts of stories that you can tell with this game, and we hope you enjoy getting to explore all of these possibilities.

 In Turn of the Card the participants share the responsibility of telling the story.
 There are two main roles in this game: the Players and the Narrator.

 The player is the driving force of the game.
 Each player creates and assumes the role of one of the main characters.
 She plays the game from the perspective of her character, narrating each of their actions according to the strengths, weaknesses, and motivations chosen for this character.
 These choices help guide the plot, and move the story forward.